Telenav/smithy/smithy-maven-archetype/src/main/resources/archetype-resources/__aidLower__-model/README.md

-While the main reason generated tests were developed was as a sanity check of the code generation tooling itself, it can also be useful for you, as the end user of these types, to gain some confidence that they work as intended.
+While the main reason generated tests were developed was as a sanity check of the code generation tooling itself, it can also be useful for you, as the end user of these types, to gain confidence that they work as intended.